ccloquet/freeDV_notifier/README.md

 # freeDV_notifier
-A client-based script to receive a push notification when there is activity on the freeDV QSO finder - quick and dirty
+Receive a push notification when there is activity on the freeDV QSO finder - quick and dirty serverless/client-based script

 Based upon the work of K7VE's [QSO Finder](http://qso.freedv.org) for [freeDV](https://freedv.org).